petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/cloud-configuration/setting-up-the-github-repository.md

 Once the CI service restarts, any pushes or pull requests to your private repository trigger new builds in your Liferay Cloud project.

-Next, you'll configure your site to use your own [custom domain](./configuring-your-sites-domain.md).
+Next: configure your site to use your own [custom domain](./configuring-your-sites-domain.md).

 ## Related Concepts